NikolaiRadke/Noko/mp3/ENGLISH.md

 ## WARNING: Spoiler!

 1. Click on the Link.
-2. Click on *View raw* and listen the file.
+2. Click on *View raw* and listen the to file.
 3. Read the translation written here.
 4. Record your own mp3-file.